awsdocs/amazon-lumberyard-user-guide/doc_source/ai-scripting-mbt-nodes-flying.md

 ### Lua table settings<a name="ai-scripting-mbt-nodes-flying-fly-luatable"></a>

 The following properties in the AI agent's Lua script table can override the default XML tags\.
-This will allow for changes to be made at runtime through \(Flow Graph\) scripting\.
+This will allow for changes to be made at runtime through scripting\.

 ****